Etiquette in North America: Invitations

 Most formal invitations are hand-written, but for large numbers, such as for weddings, engraved or printed invitations are acceptable, though less formal.
 Printing is considered less appropriate than "frank and honest" handwriting.
 Engraved invitations, which are more expensive than printed ones, are shipped with protective tissue paper to prevent wet ink from smudging, but as the ink has dried by the time they are received by the hosts, they should be removed before mailing to guests, and etiquette authorities consider their inclusion to be improper and a form of bragging.

 Emily Post's Etiquette gives examples of the traditional forms for formal and informal invitations; granddaughter Peggy Post provides updated examples of the forms in Etiquette (17th edition) that take into account non-traditional social relationships.

 Reply cards, with or without postage, may be included with an invitation according to some etiquette writers, though they need not be.
 However, Judith Martin calls response cards "vulgar", as they imply the guest would not reply without being prompted to do so.
 She advocates discarding them and replying on one's own stationery, while Peggy Post suggests that guests use them if included, to avoid interfering with the host's card collection system.
 Some say maps, directions, websites, and other information may be included.
 Others note that these are not formal aspects of an invitation, and therefore should not be included in formal invitations, and those who accept should instead later be sent the information via informal communication, such as postal mail, phone, or the Internet.
 At-home cards may be included with wedding invitations.
 Traditionally, they announced the bride and groom's new address; they are now more likely to be used to announce the couple's choice of surnames.

-Visiting other people's houses

-Across Canada, shoes are generally not worn at home, regardless of the season or weather.
-All visitors (from close friends to service technicians, in some cases) are usually expected to leave their outside footwear by the door.
-In the United States, there are regional differences.